vuejs/docs/src/guide/built-ins/transition-group.md

 }
 ```

-Now it looks much better - even animates smoothly when the whole list is shuffled:
+Now it looks much better - even animating smoothly when the whole list is shuffled:

 <ListMove />